-Global Understanding and Peacemaking
+Global Understanding and Peacebuilding

-The Center for Global Understanding and Peacemaking (CGUP) develops and facilitates programs advancing global understanding, international engagement, and non-violent conflict transformation.
+The Center for Global Understanding and Peacebuilding (CGUP) develops and facilitates programs advancing global understanding, international engagement, and non-violent conflict transformation.
 It creates opportunities for students, faculty and staff to develop a sense of responsibility as citizens of the world who are knowledgeable about global issues, empathetic toward people of other cultures and nationalities, and committed to the values of peace, human dignity and social justice.
 The major functions of CGUP are:

 - Support the Asian Studies, International Studies, and Peace and Conflict Studies minors through oversight and coordination